From a Humble Start

 "There's nothing about our model that can't be copied over time.
 But you know, McDonald's got copied.
 And it still built a huge, multibillion-dollar company," he once told a reporter.
 "A lot of it comes down to the brand name.
 Brand names are more important online than they are in the physical world."

-Fast Growth From The Get-Go
+Fast Growth From the Get-Go

-Bezos worked with Ingram Books and started filling orders out of the garage of his Bellevue, Washington home in July, 1995.
-Within two months he had filled orders to 45 countries and all 50 states, and sales were $20,000 per week.
+Bezos worked with Ingram Books and started filling orders out of the garage of his Bellevue, Washington, home in July 1995.
+Within two months, he had filled orders to 45 countries and all 50 states, and sales were $20,000 per week.

-While the customer base for his online bookstore was still small in 1995, the advantage was immediately obvious: while a traditional, big-box bookstore may have as many as 200,000 titles in stock, Amazon had an infinite inventory of titles.
+While the customer base for his online bookstore was still small in 1995, the advantage was immediately obvious: While a traditional, big-box bookstore may have as many as 200,000 titles in stock, Amazon had an infinite inventory of titles.

 Attacked in Court

 Barnes & Noble sued Amazon three days before Amazon's initial public offering, claiming Amazon misrepresented itself by claiming it was the world's largest bookstore because it isn't a bookstore at all.
-It's a book broker."
-After settling the lawsuit out of court, Amazon continued to make the claim.

 Making No Profit Promises

 The initial business plan Bezos presented to investors called for slow growth and its prediction the company would not make a profit for four or five years was seen as unusual.
-While investors complained about the slow rate of return, the slow growth strategy did allow Amazon to emerge as one of the few companies to survive the bursting of the dot-com bubble in 2000.

 Amazon posted its first profit in the fourth quarter of 2001.
 While the $5 million in earnings on $1 billion in sales was seen as modest, it did allay fears about the slow-growth strategy Bezos had adopted.